SELF-CONTROL

 So if you are sitting there thinking “one fine day I will change,” that day is never coming.
 That day does not exist.
 You need to fix this today.
 Right now.
 This second.
 Because if you do not, it will follow you into your marriage, your relationships, and your future.

-Step 1: Acknowledge the problem
+Step 1: Acknowledge You Have a Problem

 Many people accept this as normal.
 “Everyone does it.”
 “It is healthy.”
 “It prevents prostate cancer.”
 They keep lying to themselves.